Habits, Change Acceptance, and You in Harmony

 How do you not resist Change…?

-Be cognizant of the bigger picture in mind: See existence as a coexistence, as a whole of independent units and not in fragments.
+- See the big picture: See existence as a coexistence, as a whole of independent units and not in fragments.
 You cannot live individually and nothing in this vast existence can ever exist in isolation.
 You are a whole and also a part of a bigger whole.
-Therefore you affect the other parts and the greater whole and are also affected by them.
-Once you learn to see this, you will understand change is nothing but an essential process of this ever-transforming existence.
+You affect the other parts and the greater whole and are also affected by them.
+Once you become aware of this existential reality, you will understand change is nothing but an essential process of this ever-transforming existence.
 Each and every element in existence is complete in itself and playing its part in the bigger system.
 When you see your life from that top angle, you understand your role and purpose and are never confused.

-Self-regulation, not self-control: Trying self-control is being primitive while being self-regulated is humane.
+- Self-regulation, not self-control: Self-control is harsh, self-regulation is humane.
 Self-control is animal consciousness and self-regulation is human consciousness.

-Realize your potential: The deeper your old habits are rooted, the harder it becomes to disrupt their patterns and form new ones.
+- Realize your potential: The deeper your old habits are rooted, the harder it becomes to disrupt their patterns and form new ones.
 Fortunately, you are a human being and you have free will and the capacity of imagination.
-You are strong enough to train yourself to behave in ways that align with existential reality.
+You can train yourself to behave in ways that align with existential reality.
 The more you do new things, the easier it becomes to turn them into habits.